In the event of an emergency this site is not monitored. For current information go to https://emergency.marincounty.org.

 Step 3: State Requirements

 Checkbox for “I have reviewed my state’s requirements.”
 California now requires use of a new action plan form.
-This is a link to the generic California action plan form.
-However, we encourage you to use the action plan template we created to greatly simplify the process (see step 6).
+This is a link to the generic California Action Plan Template.
+However, we encourage you to consider using the Marin action plan (Marin action plan.pdf) completed template we created to simplify the process (see step 6).
+You will need to add your community name and a brief description of the area where your Firewise site is located.
+It is in .docx format, so should be easy to edit and upload.

 Step 4: Risk Assessment